 Our community’s kids are in crisis.
-About 42% of kids in Maury County and 46% of kids in Giles County are overweight or obese.
+About 38% of kids in Maury County and 46% of kids in Giles County are overweight or obese.
 Tennessee ranked 10th in the nation in teen pregnancy in 2017.
 The 2019 teen sexually transmitted disease (STD) rate for Maury County is 19% higher than in 2015, and 6% higher than the state average.
 Tennessee is among the top ten states for illegal drug use among persons age 12 and older.
-There were 739 juvenile court referrals in Maury County in 2018.
+In 2019, there were 903 juvenile court referrals in Maury County and 388 in Giles County.

-Boys & Girls Clubs of Maury County works hard to combat these challenges for our community’s youth through daily impact programs under our “Healthy Lifestyles” priority outcome.
+Boys & Girls Clubs of South Central Tennessee works hard to combat these challenges for our community’s youth through daily impact programs under our “Healthy Lifestyles” priority outcome.